Travelling from Amsterdam to Paris, Brussels, Berlin

 - City Night Line/ EuroNight trains run overnight from Amsterdam Centraal Station directly to Munich, Basel, Zurich, Copenhagen, Prague, Warsaw.

-If you plan to take a train to Amsterdam, we advise you to check the train schedules in the international train planner.
-Most tickets are sold online on the NS International website, and often it is cheaper to book your train tickets in advance.
+If you plan to take a train from Amsterdam, check the schedules in the international train planner.
+You can book tickets directly at the official NS International website.
+It is cheaper to book your train tickets in advance.
 As a rule, the e-tickets should be printed of saved in the app, but we advise you to read your carrier’s rules carefully.

 What is the best time to buy international train tickets from Amsterdam?